Gaoyiminggithub/Graphonomy-Panoptic/INSTALL.md

 - Linux or macOS with Python ≥ 3.6
 - PyTorch ≥ 1.6 and [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation.
   Install them together at [pytorch.org](https://pytorch.org) to make sure of this
-- OpenCV is optional but needed by demo and visualization

 ### Build Detectron2 from Source